Mr. India (1987 film): Filming

 The sequences where Sridevi dresses up as Charlie Chaplin's on-screen character The Tramp took between 30 and 35 days to finish.
 In an interview in Filmfare's December 1992 issue, she called the sequences "my all-time favourite" and revealed that the film's crew loved her while she wore the costume.
 The song "Kate Nahin Kat Te" was shot in Srinagar.
 Saroj Khan found it to be the "most difficult song" of her career, and said she took fifteen minutes to do the choreography, requiring her to create "sensuous movements".
 Filming was finished after 350 days and Waman Bhonsle and Gurudutt Shirali edited it.
 Kapur asked them to cut several repeats of the line, "Mogambo khush hua", as he felt it appeared too often in the film.
 Akhtar disagreed with him, convincing him that the line would be popular with the audience.
 Peter Pereira handled the special effects.
 He used mechanical effects to make Anil Kapoor's character invisible and stop-motion technique for his footprints.

 Soundtrack

-The duo Laxmikant–Pyarelal composed the film's soundtrack with lyrics written by Akhtar.
+The duo Laxmikant–Pyarelal composed the film's soundtrack with lyrics written by Javed Akhtar.
 The title of the song "Hawa Hawai"—initially "Kahate Hain Mujhko Hawa Hawai" ("They Call Me Hawa Hawai")—originated from an Urdu phrase, "Bhai kahan hawa hawai ghoom rahe ho?" ("Brother, how come you are floating about?").
 Akhtar used only the words hawa hawai because he felt it was "more interesting".
-Anuradha Paudwal, Alisha Chinai, Kavita Krishnamurthy, Kishore Kumar, and Shabbir Kumar performed the vocals.
-The song "Hawa Hawai" was originally sung by another singer (sources do not mention who), but Laxmikant–Pyarelal chose Krishnamurthy months later because they believed she was the "perfect" choice.
+Kishore Kumar, Anuradha Paudwal, Kavita Krishnamurthy, Alisha Chinai and Shabbir Kumar sang the songs.
+"Hawa Hawai" was originally to be sung by Asha Bhosle but Laxmikant–Pyarelal retained Krishnamurthy once they determined she was the "perfect" choice.